DeniStojanovski/BeyondMachines/README.md

 I have screenshots which I would like to share if you want.

-First thing that is missing and came to my mind is the message component, which I saw it later coming soon, and I am really excited if I work on that feature, I will give my best and have few ideas for that also, chatbot where hackers can ask questions (maybe for fun, because I like that error "You went full retard..."), AI driven scenarios where investors chat with bonds and can exploit some extra vulerabilities.
+First thing that is missing and came to my mind is the message component, which I saw it later "coming soon", and I am really excited if I work on that feature, I will give my best and have few ideas for that also, chatbot where hackers can ask questions (maybe for fun, because I like that error "You went full retard..."), AI driven scenarios where investors chat with bonds and can exploit some extra vulerabilities.